Cauliflower Gratin

 - unsweetened almond milk – for the sauce.
 I used almond milk, but any dairy-free or dairy milk works.
 I would avoid any milk that’s sweetened and coconut milk as that’ll change the flavor of this dish.

-- gruyere cheese and parmesan cheese – I went with a combo of gruyere and parmesan cheese for this dish, but feel free to use gouda cheese, sharp cheddar cheese or jack cheese, which are all great options.
+- gruyere cheese and parmesan cheese – I went with a combo of gruyere and parmesan cheese for this dish.
 I just recommend buying blocks of cheese and shredding shredded it yourself as that will result in the best flavor!

 - panko breadcrumbs or almond meal – this adds a nice crispy, crunchy topping!
 I prefer using almond meal for some added nutrients, but panko breadcrumbs are also a great option.